When Hurricanes Strike, Neighbors Come a Callin’

 It was 12 years ago that Hurricane Wilma hit us in South Florida.
 We lost power for several weeks, and it took about that long for the grocery store shelves to re-stock.
 What happened during the days after the storm was truly amazing.
 With the power out, an eerie silence took up residence.
 The weather finally broke and cool, fresh breezes and sunny days followed.
 People left their homes to look at the neighborhoods and assess the damage.
 We were in good shape, structurally; but it became obvious pretty quick that our power would take a while to be restored.

 One by one you heard small, gas-fueled generators crank up.
 You saw a few lights in windows at night, but mostly there was quiet.

 And then it happened.
 We began to leave our homes and wander the streets.
-Neighbors who only said hi in passing were now caring on whole conversations.
+Neighbors who only said hi in passing were now caring about whole conversations.
 Food sharing became standard.
 With no electricity, freezers and fridges held food that must be cooked.
-Propane and coal fueled grills lit up, and meals were shared.
+Propane and coal-fueled grills lit up, and meals were shared.
 It was truly amazing to see people cook so many different foods on a grill.
 We’re quite an industrious breed when we must be!

 Grilled Flank Steak Fajitas with Peppers and Onions